jordles/notes/React.md

 We dont need `nodemon` for React, because the build tools automatically reload the page when changes are made to the code.
 This is called hot reloading, and it allows developers to see changes in real-time without having to manually refresh the page.

-React are build by combining components.
+React builds by combining components.
   - React components are really javascript functions that return JSX.
+  - Components in JSX, are called the same way HTML elements are used in HTML files: With the same syntax for tagging.
   - React components are made from JSX, props, and state.
   - Components are reusable pieces of code that can be used to build complex UIs.
   - Components can be functional or class-based.